-Use the Loop field to adjust the loop point if Loop Lock is off.
-If Loop Lock is on, adjusting the loop point will also adjust the start point.
+Use the Loop field to adjust the loop point if Loop Lock is on, adjusting the loop point will also adjust the start point.
 This is the same as adjusting the third column of Q-Link knobs in the Q-Links panel.